usnistgov/AusteniteCalculator/README.md

 Alternatively, you can run, stop, and remove the container using the Docker Desktop application.
 For more instructions on using Docker, see the official guide [here](https://docs.docker.com/get-started/).

+-> Is there a way to save the container rather than rebuilding each time?

 ## Licence
 See [license.md](license.md).